-- consult the other business operators to work out what first aid arrangements are needed - · co-operate with each other in sharing first aid equipment and facilities - co-ordinate access to the first aiders.
+- consult the other business operators to work out what first aid arrangements are needed - co-operate with each other in sharing first aid equipment and facilities - co-ordinate access to the first aiders.

-Further guidance on consultation is available in the Code of Practice: Work Health and Safety Consultation, Co-operation and Co-ordination.
+Further guidance on consultation is available in the Work Health and Safety Consultation, Cooperation and Co-ordination Code of Practice.